 Sundays and national holidays: 11:00 a.m. – 9:00 p.m.

 Tonkatsu, or pork cutlet, might be one of Japan’s most casual and most beloved dishes.
-One of the best restaurants in Shinjuku serving this yummy treat is Tontake, a 2-minute walk away from Shinjuku Station’s south exit.
+Lunch or not, one of the best restaurants in Shinjuku serving this yummy treat, is Tontake, a 2-minute walk away from Shinjuku Station’s south exit.
 The place uses pork from Kagoshima for its dishes, known for its high quality and excellent taste.
-Its characteristics are an incredible juiciness and richness of both flavor and aroma – you’ll quickly fall in love with it!
+Its characteristics are incredible juiciness and richness of both flavor and aroma – you’ll quickly fall in love with it!

 The shop itself is small and incredibly cozy, offering a great space to forget the hustle and bustle of the big city for a moment.
 The owner, a veteran of tonkatsu cooking, only hands out freshly made dishes that’ll take you right to gourmet heaven!